 Helping the public understand its obligations under the Act is an essential component of voluntary compliance.
-The FEC places a significant emphasis on encouraging compliance through its Information Division, Reports Analysis Division (RAD), Press Office and Office of Congressional, Legislative and Intergovernmental Affairs.
-The FEC measures its progress in meeting this Objective through two performance measures: one that measures the agency's efforts to encourage voluntary compliance through educational outreach and information and another that measures the FEC's efforts to seek adherence to FECA requirements through fair, effective and timely enforcement and compliance programs.
-Progress against these measures is detailed in the charts below.
+The FEC places a significant emphasis on encouraging compliance.
+The FEC measures its progress in meeting this Objective through two performance measures, discussed separately below.
+The first measures the agency's efforts to encourage voluntary compliance through educational outreach and information and the second measures the FEC's efforts to seek adherence to FECA requirements through fair, effective and timely enforcement and compliance programs.